Praveen-kumar-DeV/Blog-Post/README.md

 # Blog Post
-This application to understand the concept of Redux Thunk
+This application is designed to help you understand the concept of Redux Thunk

 # Technologies
 - React